extragoodlabs/security-workshop/README.md

 }
 ```

 Now generate the signing key.
 This should be kept a secret!
 It's how the application will know that a token is valid.
-We'll create a random string that is stored by kubernetes and injected as an environment variable for our API backend.
+We'll create a random string that is stored by Kubernetes and injected as an environment variable for our API backend.

 Create some randomness: